TiagoMA90/Portfolio-one/README.md

 # DevTools & Lighthouse

-- All pages under Ingognito mode were scanned for Performance, Accessibility, Best Practices and SEO for both Desktop and Mobile devices under the Lighthouse function provided by Chrome DevTools, with favorable scores.
+All pages under Ingognito mode were scanned for Performance, Accessibility, Best Practices and SEO for both Desktop and Mobile devices under the Lighthouse function provided by Chrome DevTools, with favorable scores.

-// Delete & Update pictures here //
+- All pages returned very positive ratings well above 90%, with the exception of the about.html page on Mobile devices, which falls 78% due to its image contents.

 ## Desktop:
 <img src="assets/screenshots/lighthousedesktop.webp" alt="Lighthouse Desktop">